UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking

-\textbf{RGB-T Tracking.} LasHeR benchmark contains 979 training video sequences and 245 testing video sequences, evaluated using three metrics: Precision Rate (PR), Success Rate (SR), and Normalized Precision Rate (NPR).
-On the test dataset, UASTrack achieves the SR of 57.0\%, surpassing the best-performing "Separated" tracker, GMMT, by 0.4\%, and the unified tracker, Un-Track, by 5.9\%.
+\textbf{RGB-T Tracking.} LasHeR benchmark contains 979 training video sequences and 245 test video sequences, evaluated using three metrics: Precision Rate (PR), Success Rate (SR), and Normalized Precision Rate (NPR). {In Table \ref{tab1}, although the "Separated" models are better on LasHeR, UASTrack achieves strong and competitive results, surpassing the "Unified-Architecture" and "Unified-All" trackers, with SR, PR, and NPR of 57.0\%, 71.1\%, and 61.0\%, respectively, highlighting the effectiveness of the proposed unified framework.}

-RGBT234 benchmark integrating both RGB and thermal images, includes a total of 234 video sequences with nearly 116.7k frames.
-As shown in Table \ref{tab2}, UASTrack achieves competitive performance compared with previous trackers, with an SR of 65.1\% and a PR of 87.6\%.
+The RGBT234 benchmark integrating both RGB and thermal images includes a total of 234 test video sequences with nearly 116.7k frames. {As shown in Table \ref{tab2}, our UASTrack demonstrates competitive results, achieving SR of 65.1\% and PR of 87.6\%.}

-GTOT benchmark, which is designed to evaluate the robustness of RGB-T trackers, consists of 50 diverse video sequences.
-As shown in Table \ref{tab2}, UASTrack sets a new SOTA with an SR of 78.9\% and a PR of 93.3\%.
-These results surpass the previous best-performing tracker, BAT, by margins of 2.6\% and 2.4\%, respectively.
+The GTOT benchmark, which is designed to evaluate the robustness of RGB-T trackers, consists of 50 diverse video sequences. {As depicted in Table \ref{tab2}, UASTrack sets a new impressive performance with SR of 78.9\% and PR of 93.3\%.
+These results surpass the previous best-performing tracker, CKD, by margins of 1.7\% and 0.1\%, respectively.}